Drugs and Biologicals

 - They are federally controlled under the Food and Drugs Act, the Food and Drug Regulations and the Narcotic Control Regulations.

-- They are dispensed by a physician or dentist to an individual or under a prescription issued by a physician, dentist or authorized individual (This link will open a new window).
+- They are dispensed by a physician or dentist to an individual or under a prescription issued by a physician, dentist or authorized individual.

 - They are authorized under the Food and Drug Regulations for use in emergency treatment.

 Some drugs intended for human use are zero-rated throughout the production and distribution chain regardless of who acquires them.
 They may also be imported into Canada or brought into Québec tax-free if the person who officially does so meets the requirements set by Health Canada.